mpampuch/nextflow-notes/README.md

 And then re-run the pipeline.

+- Logging the inputs and the hashes is my preferred way to do it because you keep ALL the important information inside the log file.
+This makes it also easier for AI tools to help you catch what's going on.

 ### Nextflow Cheatsheet

 A great Nextflow Cheatsheet can be found [here](https://github.com/danrlu/nextflow_cheatsheet/blob/main/nextflow_cheatsheet.pdf) to help visualize the inputs and outputs for Nextflow operators.